edrouhardmicrosoft/miraicn-ui/README.md

-# miraicn/ui
+# miraicn-ui

 Accessible and customizable components that you can copy and paste into your apps.
 Free.
 Open Source. **Use this to build your own component library**.

-*miraicn/ui is a fork of [shadcn/ui](https://github.com/shadcn/ui), building upon its excellent foundation to create a new component library.*
+*miraicn-ui is a fork of [shadcn/ui](https://github.com/shadcn/ui), building upon its excellent foundation to create a new component library.*

 ![hero](apps/www/public/og.jpg)

 ## Documentation

-Visit the documentation to learn more about using miraicn/ui.
+Visit the documentation to learn more about using miraicn-ui.

 ## Testing Locally

-You can test the miraicn/ui CLI locally before publishing to npm:
+You can test the miraicn-ui CLI locally before publishing to npm:

 ### Quick Start